 Of course, nowadays, we’ll try upside down cakes with pretty much any fruit.
 At Gluten Free Alchemist, we love them!
-We have recipes for a tart Rhubarb & Strawberry upside down cake… A mid-summer Plum Upside Down Cake with Blueberries which is the most beautiful colour… An autumnal Mocha-Pear upside down cake… A Nectarine-Melba dairy free, gluten free option… And even a Savoury Summer Upside Down Cake with Mediterranean veg.
+We have recipes for a tart Rhubarb & Strawberry upside down cake… A mid-summer Plum Upside Down Cake with Blueberries which is the most beautiful colour… An autumnal Mocha-Pear upside down cake… A Peach Melba option… And even a Savoury Summer Upside Down Cake with Mediterranean veg.

 Cherry Sponge made with CHERRY Kefir